Protecting Your Precious Teeth

 ⑥ End of surgery

-⑦ Rest until the anesthetic drug wears off to some extent and then finish
+⑦ Rest until the anesthesia wears off to some extent and then finish

-* There are dietary restrictions and driving restrictions, so please ask your doctor for details.
+* There are dietary and driving restrictions, so please ask your doctor for details.

 Levels of Cavity Progression